🌼 SPRING Sale is on! 🌼 Upto 40% OFF! on most products 😍

-Whoever mentioned that “there is no use crying over spilled milk” obviously never pumped five ounces out of sore breasts and oops accidentally spilled it!
+Whoever mentioned that “there is no use crying over spilled milk” obviously never pumped five ounces out of sore breasts and oops, accidentally spilled it!

 Okay, for some super blessed mommies “breastfeeding” is their “superpower”.
 They never experience any discomfort, pain during the daily breastfeeding time.
 Hannah, a new mum proudly confesses, yes, latching hurts sometimes, but seeing my happy, well-fed baby, the pain is minuscule.

 For some mommies though, breastfeeding is not a happy affair.
-They face a few challenges like parched skin, sore and itchy nipples, etc. Many new mammas often develop a nipple pore which has a bump like form around the nipple area, commonly known as “milk blisters”.
-Now these painful white or yellow blebs can develop out of nowhere and in most cases seen as un-problematic.
+They face a few challenges like parched skin, sore and itchy nipples, etc. Many new mammas often develop a nipple blister or pore which has a bump like form around the nipple area, commonly known as “milk blisters”.
+Now these painful white or yellow blebs can develop out of nowhere and in most cases are seen as un-problematic.
 But when these unwanted bumps start to interfere in the breastfeeding process; mums face discomfort physically and emotionally.

 Nipple blisters can be categorized in two ways: